England | Scotland | Wales | Northern Ireland | Ireland

 Patients have the facility to either collect their repeat prescriptions from the practice or from their designated chemist.

 IMPORTANT – Web-based email providers such as Hotmail, Gmail, Google mail, Yahoo, live.com, and Outlook.com should NOT be considered secure.
 Any information shared is done so at the patient’s own risk.

-All repeat prescription requests can be submitted via the NHS App or the Patient Access App or website www.patientaccess.com .
-They are an online service where you can book appointments, request repeat prescriptions and view your recent medication history, allergies and adverse reactions.
+Repeat prescription requests can be submitted via the NHS App or the Patient Access App or website www.patientaccess.com .
+They are an online service where you can, request repeat prescriptions, book appointments and view your recent medication history, allergies and adverse reactions.

 The email facility is available for repeat prescription requests, prescription queries, acute prescribing requests, requests for patients under 16 and patients in residential care.